lucataco/cog-real-esrgan/README.md

 # Nightmareai/real-esrgan Cog model

-This is an implementation of RiversHaveWings [StableDiffusionUpscaler](https://colab.research.google.com/drive/1o1qYJcFeywzCIdkfKJy7cTpgZTCM2EI4) as a Cog model.
+This is an implementation of the model: [nightmareai/real-esrgan](https://replicate.com/nightmareai/real-esrgan) as a Cog model.
 [Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)

 First, download the pre-trained weights: